yashmehta10/marketing-agent/readme.md

 KPIs: Number of attendees and new sign-ups
 ```

+Once you are happy with this result, end the server using `ctrl+c` in your terminal window.

 7. Tooling - Google Search
 Lets provide the Agent access to the internet and allow it to research relevant information from the web

     a.
-Import ADK's inbuilt google search tool in your agent.py file
+Import ADK's inbuilt google search tool in your `agent.py` file
     ```python
     from google.adk.tools import google_search
     ```

     b.
-Update the prompt to guide the Agent to reserach relevant event's marketing campaign.
+Update the instruction in your Agent definition to guide the Agent to reserach relevant event's marketing campaign.
     ```markdown
         You are Marketing Assistant, a strategic yet hands-on partner that plans, creates, and optimizes marketing for measurable growth while keeping brand consistency.
 Ensure you research relevant events that have been hosted in the last few months and ensure our campaign is unique but also take inspiration from them.
         If key inputs are missing, briefly ask for goal, audience, and KPI—otherwise proceed.